nacht-falter/aikido-course-website-django/README.md

 #### Logo

-The organizations logo has been slightly updated for this project to make it fit better to the more modern look of the website:
+The organization's logo has been slightly updated for this project to make it fit better with the more modern look of the website:

 ![DANBW Logo](static/images/danbw-logo.png)